Denys Kozhanov

-Denys Stanislavovych Kozhanov (Денис Станіславович Кожанов; born 13 June 1987) is a Ukrainian professional football midfielder who plays for Karpaty Lviv.
+Denys Stanislavovych Kozhanov (Денис Станіславович Кожанов; born 13 June 1987) is a Ukrainian professional football coach and a former midfielder who coaches the Under-19 squad of Karpaty Lviv.
+From August 2025 he plays for the amateur football club Sich Dobriany.

 Club career

 Kozhanov started out his football career at the sports schools No.3 of Mariupol and later the FC Illichivets Mariupol academy.
 Upon graduation he signed with the regional leader FC Shakhtar Donetsk where for the first couple of years played for its second and third teams in lower leagues.

 Karpaty Lviv

 In 2007 Kozhanov was lent to Karpaty where he played at first in reserves.
 On 1 March 2008 he debuted in the Premier League.
 He became the top assister in the 2009–10 Ukrainian Premier League, giving 13 assists.
 He played 11 games and scored 2 goals in UEFA Europa League.

 Volyn Lutsk

 Kozhanov was recognized as the best player of October 2019 in the Ukrainian First League.
 He became a second player for Volyn to receive such honors.
 Same season, 2019–20 Ukrainian First League, Kozhanov also became the season's top scorer with 18 goals.